flet-dev/website/docs/guides/python/testing-on-ios.md

 Start building awesome mobile apps in Python using just your computer and mobile phone!

-Install [Flet](#) app to your iOS device.
+Install [Flet](#) app (awaiting App Store approval) to your iOS device.
 You will be using this app to see how your Flet project is working on iPhone or iPad.

-To get started on your computer you need Python 3.7 or above installed.
+To get started on your computer you need Python 3.7 or greater installed.

 :::cautionImportant
 Your iOS device and computer must be connected to the same Wi-Fi or local network.
 :::

-It's recommended to start with creating a new virtual environment:
+It's recommended to start with the creation of a new virtual environment:

 ```
 python3 -m venv .venv